-“Mother, curator, dance writer” – Professor Maryam Bagheri Nesami sees art as a potential site for practising freedom
+“Mother, curator, dance writer” – Professor Maryam Bagheri Nesami sees artistic research as a potential site for practising freedom

-Maryam Bagheri Nesami spent her childhood and youth in Iran, where dancing is problematic.
+Originally from Iran, Maryam Bagheri Nesami has lived as a migrant over a decade.
 Now she works as a professor of artistic research at Uniarts Helsinki’s Theatre Academy, specialising in dance, curatorial practices and choreo-writing around them.

 This is how Maryam Bagheri Nesami, a professor of artistic research at Uniarts Helsinki’s Theatre Academy, describes herself.